dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 | C | C::VirtualFunction() | C::VirtualFunction |
 "

-Add a new paragraph "When a rules above result in the implementation of virtual method not satisfying the requirement that the signature of the implementor of a virtual method is not *covariant-return-compatible-with* (§I.8.7.1) the program is not considered well formed.
+Add a new paragraph "When rules above result in the implementation of virtual method not satisfying the requirement that the signature of the implementor of a virtual method is not *covariant-return-compatible-with* (§I.8.7.1) the program is not considered well formed.
 As an example, this can happen if a virtual method is overriden with a .override directive(A) paired with a `PreserveBaseOverridesAttribute` with a *covariant-return-compatible-with* signature. and then the initial virtual method is subsequently overridden with a method which is *covariant-return-compatible-with* the initial virtual method, but not with the method body associated with .override directive(A)."

 ### II.22.27
-Edit rule 12 to specify that "The method isgnature defined by *MethodBody* shall match those defined by *MethodDeclaration* exactly if *MethodDeclaration* defines a method on an interface or be covariant-return-compatible-with* (§I.8.7.1) if *MethodDeclaration* represents a method on a class."
+Edit rule 12 to specify that "The method signature defined by *MethodBody* shall match those defined by *MethodDeclaration* exactly if *MethodDeclaration* defines a method on an interface or be *covariant-return-compatible-with* (§I.8.7.1) if *MethodDeclaration* represents a method on a class."